 - Tours may include roundtrip hotel transfers, and use of equipment, and water.
 Check tours for specific details.

 - Don’t go anywhere in St. Maarten without sun protection and swimwear; Divi Little Bay Beach is nearby.

-To visit Fort Amsterdam from Philipsburg drive west through town onto Little Bay Road, and follow the road through the Divi Little Bay Beach Resort until it dead ends near the end of the peninsula.
-It’s a 10-minute drive from the cruise ship dock, and 5 minutes from downtown Philipsburg.
+Fom Philipsburg, drive west through town onto Little Bay Road, following the street through Divi Little Bay Beach Resort until it dead-ends on the peninsula.
+Form the cruise ship dock, expect a 10-minute drive; from Philipsburg, it’s about five minutes away.

 The fort welcomes visitors year-round.
 Those looking for the lowest hotel prices should visit St. Martin/St. Maarten in spring or fall when rain is less likely.
 Summer is warmest, but the weather is pleasant year-round.
 Visit from February to June and you may see humpback whales.